Spelling: C U I N N.

 Please, please, do not say “Coo-win”, with emphasis on both syllables.
 I hear that constantly (when I’m not being asked if I’ve spelled my own name incorrectly) and frankly, I’m not sure how one even derives at “Coo-win”.
 “Cue-in”, okay, you get points for trying!
 (That’s close, if you say the “Cue” really fast, and the “in” part at as normal speed.
 Not that you need to!)

-Really, I’m perfectly fine with making it simple.
-You can just say “Quinn”, and I won’t be offended at all.
+Really, I’m fine with making it simple for everyone.
+You can just say “Quinn”, and I won’t be offended.
+At all.